neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 `datashuttle my_project upload_data --sub_names all --ses_names all --data_type all`

 will transfer everything in the local project director to the remote.
 The convenience functions upload_all() and download_all() can be used as shortcuts for this.
+See below for a full list of all sub_names, ses_names and data_type keyword options.

 A number of configuration settings define the behaviour of datashuttle during file transfer (see make_config_file).
 Datashuttle uses [Rclone](https://rclone.org/) for data transfer, and these options are aliases for RClone configurations.